 I love Tasker, but I’m sure you understand how annoying text input can be.
-When it comes to typing longer names, data point or list of variables to process JSON files in Tasker I often refrain to AirDroid screencasting and Join to copy and paste clipboard across.
+When it comes to typing longer names, data points or lists of variables to process JSON files in Tasker I often refer to AirDroid screencasting and Join to copy and paste clipboard across.
 All in an attempt to speed up the boring bits.
 Thanks to Xiaomi MiiiW (review), I can switch between my PC and Android phone in an instance, so all I’m missing are some useful shortcuts.
-While I show this on Xiaomi keyboard, this hack will work with all Bluetooth keyboards.
+While I show this on the Xiaomi keyboard, this hack will work with all Bluetooth keyboards.

 Filling in the blanks

 I played with interactive shortcuts before.
-In my Smart NavBar Tutorial, I was able to control music, clipboard, alarms, or even smart lights on per-room setting.
+In my Smart NavBar Tutorial, I was able to control music, clipboard, alarms, or even smart lights in a per-room setting.
 This time I’m playing with hardware.
-Xiaomi MiiiW (how do you pronounce this?) comes with built-in shortcuts.
+Xiaomi MiiiW (AliExpress) (how do you pronounce this?) comes with built-in shortcuts.
 These are activated with

 Fn button and you can:

 F1-2: control brightness

 F7-9: playback controls

 F10-12: volume control